calculuswhiz/JSDF/README.md

         // Code here
     };

-    return MyClass; // Replace closure with actual constructor.
+    return MyClass; // Replace external function.
 Gotta love JavaScript.
 })(); // Immediately execute to replace.
 ```

 This effectively implements private member access using the prototype.
 (Private member access can be implemented much more simply without using the prototype, but that can take up a lot more space than needed.)
 This also prevents a malicious user from coming in and adding a prototype function to access private functions.
-Remember that `internal` is local to the scope of the constructor closure.
+Remember that `internal` is local to the scope of the closure's outer function.

 Things that didn't work:
 ------------------------